13rac1/rjsmake/README.md

-# Make-rjs
+# rjsmake

 *Automating Reveal.js presentation builds with Markdown, Pandoc, and Make.*

 Reveal.js simplifies creating presentations, but you still have to write all of that HTML.
 Pandoc comes to your rescue by allowing you to create the content in Markdown.
-Make-rjs provides a standardized structure and build process.
+Rjsmake provides a standardized structure and build process.

 Advantages:
 * Create a presentation in minutes from Markdown.